corona10/Hand-Writer-Recognize/README.md

 * Sun-min, Kim - Client Programmer

 # Description
-This project is a short-time project(2 weeks) for Object Oriented Design Lecture of Chung-Nam National Univ.
+This project is a short-term project(2 weeks) for Object Oriented Design Lecture of Chung-Nam National Univ.